 When will the AMI Water Meter System be available?

-The City will begin automatic billing from water meters using Advanced Metering Infrastructure (AMI) in the Summer of 2016.
-Saskatoon Water will begin contacting customers in June to set up appointments by neighbourhood for technicians to prepare current water meters to work with the AMI system.
-Depending on the age of your current water meter, you will require either a visit by a communication module technician or water meter installer.
+The City began automatic billing from water meters using Advanced Metering Infrastructure (AMI) in the summer of 2016.
+Saskatoon Water is in the process of completing the remainder of AMI meter installations.
 Learn more about the city-wide water meter upgrades.

-Once your meter has a communication module added, your water bill will be based on what you use – no more estimates.
-It will take approximately five years to replace older water meters and add communications modules for all 72,000 water meter customers to be compatible.
+Once your meter has a communication module added, your water bill will be based on what you use – no more estimates and meter readers will no longer need to access your property.

 When is my meter read?